PDXostc/rvi_v2x_firmware/field-support-manual.md

 > TODO: links to external hardware required

-> Please note: SIM card must be inserted before board is powered on, and it is
+> Please note: SIM card should be inserted before board is powered on, and it is
 > likely easier to do so before connecting cables.

 Need: